(Gallbladder Removal; Lap Chole)

 Anesthesia will prevent pain during surgery.
-The cuts can be uncomfortable for a few days.
-The air used to pump up the stomach can also cause some discomfort.
+The cuts will be sore for the next few days.
+The air used to pump up the stomach can also cause some discomfort in first 1 to 2 days.
 Medicine can help to manage the discomfort as well as rest.

 Average Hospital Stay

 You may be able to go home the same day or the next day.
 You may need to stay longer if there were problems.